 WE'RE PLANNING SOMETHING GOOD

-Meadow Ridge Maple is relatively new and is a small part of Fischer Lind Farms Ltd (a spousal partnership between Jim and Donna Fischer, producing corn, soybeans, wheat, and forest products).
+Meadow Ridge Maple is part of Fischer Lind Farms Ltd (a spousal partnership) producing corn, soybeans, wheat, and forest products).

-We emphasize no-till field crop production on our Walkerton area farms and sustainable forest management for the various farm woodlots and our Algonquin area forest.
+We emphasize no-till field crop production on our Walkerton area farms and sustainable forest management for the various farm woodlots and Edge-of-Algonquin forest.

-The sugar camp would be located for easy public access and be constructed primarily from Ash within the bush plus materials from the former dairy barns and old farm house.
-It must be in close proximity to Westwind (our newer home) for a source of electricity and water.
+Our modern sugar camp is of timber frame construction with modern kitchen facilities.
+It is located for easy public access and is constructed primarily from Ash trees within the bush plus materials from the former dairy barns and old farmhouse.
+It is also near Westwind (our log home) as a source of electricity and water.

 In 1977 (the year we began dairying) we prevented our Holsteins from accessing the bush.
-This indirectly has provided for a fairly even-aged stand of maples and many other tree species.
+This indirectly has provided for an even-aged stand of maples and many other tree species.
 This allows for 800 taps on vacuum along a ridge and down across an open meadow (Meadow Ridge).

 Sugar Camp and Production